cosmofur/EX716/README.md

                                      '.' entries in a source file to mark off different blocks of memory.
 If you use any '.' numbers, you should always add one at the end of your source file to identify the program entry point.
+                                     The number if of the type 'first pass value', see bellow.
 				     A common notation to use is:
 				     :Main .
 Main
 				     Which will make 'Main' the entry point for the program.
-                                     But remember to not put any addtional '.' markers as the lastone becomes the entry point.
+                                     But remember to not put any additional '.' markers as the last one becomes the new entry point.

                      .ORG         :  An Alias for simple "." it makes clear the fact that "." sets both the entry point and the current insertion point

-                     .DATA        :  Sets an address to start a seperate 'data' segment, required if you want to make 'ROM'able code.
+                     .DATA        :  Sets an address to start a separate 'data' segment, required if you want to make 'ROM'able code.
+This mostly effects the 'alternative' Label function named ';' (semicolon) which is separate
-                                     This mostly effects the 'alternative' Lable funciton named ';' (semicolon) which is sperate form the main lable command of ':'(colon)
+                                     form the main label command of ':'(colon)

                     'I' filename  :  Imports a file as if it was part of the current input stream.

                     'L' filename  :  Loads a Library, all local labels are hidden, see 'G' command

                     ':' Label     :  Unlike others assemblers labels are identified with a proceeding ":"
-                                     With the introduction of the .DATA command, we also got a new alternative lable ';' (semicolon)
+                                     With the introduction of the .DATA command, we also got a new alternative label ';' (semicolon)
-                                     Normally a label defines a symbolic lable, but does not change the program insertion point.
+                                     Normally a label defines a symbolic label, but does not change the program insertion point.

-                    ';' size val..:  An alternatie to ':' it behavior changes slightly if .DATA has been defined.
-If no .DATA has been defined then ';' is more like Lable, in that it's value is the current insertion point, and the 'size' parameter is used to incrment the insertion point.
-If a .DATA has been used (before ';' in the source file) then a seperate 'data' inseration point is used.
+                    ';' size val..:  An alternative to ':' it behavior changes slightly if .DATA has been defined.
+If no .DATA has been defined then ';' is more like Label, in that it's value is the current insertion point, and the 'size' parameter is used to increment the insertion point.
+                                     If a .DATA has been used (before ';' in the source file) then a separate 'data' insertion point is used.
                                      The size value is in bytes and must be equal to the size of the values that follow.
-(There an excaption for strings and extra large values, which must be 'larger' than size.
-The real size of the values will be used to adjust the DATA or Code insertion points.
+(There an exception: for strings and extra large values, which must be 'larger' than size.
+The real size of the values will be used to adjust the DATA or Code insertion points.)

                     '@' Macro     :  Executes Macro, %1-%9 (max) are the arguments, %0 is unique ID

                     '=' Label Val :  Assigns a fixed 16b numeric value to a label.
                                      Labels and Macros do not share dictionary space, so you can reuse a Label and Macro with the same names, but mean different things.
+                                     The 'Val' part is of the type 'first pass value', see bellow.
+                                     The Labels will hold the value, until end of file or another '=' re-assigned it.

                     'P' Print line:  Print rest of line for logging or debugging, at assembly time.